 Highlights from nanjIyar‘s introduction

-In fourth pAsuram – AzhwAr says that he needs pArathanthriyam (total dependence) that is the most confidential aspect of upanishadhs.
+In the fourth pAsuram – AzhwAr says that he needs pArathanthriyam (total dependence) which is the most confidential aspect of upanishaths.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction